semrush/intergalactic/website/docs/components/scroll-area/scroll-area-api.md

 <TypesView type="ScrollAreaProps" :types={...types} />

-## ScrollArea.
-Container
+## ScrollArea.Container

 This is a wrap over the content to calculate its size.
-It takes all properties of `Box` .
+It takes all properties of `Box`.

 ```jsx
 import ScrollArea from 'intergalactic/scroll-area';
 <ScrollArea.Container />;
 ```

-## ScrollArea.
-Bar
+## ScrollArea.Bar

 ```jsx
 import ScrollArea from 'intergalactic/scroll-area';